mmuszynski/Music/README.md

 ### MusicCollection Protocol ###
 Defines a protocol to be apllied to a collection of MusicPitch objects.
 The only requirement is that the object contains an Array of MusicPitch objects called "pitches".
 Further functionality, such as enumeration or indexing, is inferred through a default extension of the protocol, but can be overridden if necessary (See also: MusicTransposable).

-The following types adopt MusicCollection, as they represent collections of notes for various Types:
+The following types adopt MusicCollection, as they represent collections of notes:

 * **MusicChord** - A collection of MusicPitches, defined with a root MusicPitch and the MusicIntervals used to describe the distance to the other pitches
 * **MusicScale** - A collection of MusicPitches, defined by a root MusicPitch and the MusicIntervals used to describe the distance to the other pitches

 ### MusicTransposable Protocol ###

+Music pitches can be transposed, or moved, in order to represent other pitches.
+For example, C0 transposed by a Major Third becomes E0.
+The MusicTransposable protocol should be adopted by any type that can be transposed by an interval.
+Default implementations are available for MusicPitch and types that adopt MusicPitchCollection (i.e. MusicChords can be transposed by transposing their individual pitches).

-### Enumerable Types ###
+### Enumerable (Definition) Types ###
 * **MusicPitchName** - The names, A-G (or Do-Ti), used in representing notes
 * **MusicPitchAccidental** - The values for sharps, flats and natural used in describing pitches
 * **MusicIntervalQuality** - The modifier for interval quality (e.g. Major, Minor, Diminished, Augmented, Perfect)